Untangling internet tech jargon

 Looking for the best internet option and finding a bunch of tech jargon?
 We’ll explain what the internet is and demystify some common terms for you!

-Have you looked at internet options and become confused by some of the techy jargon floating around?
-We’re talking things like bandwidth, home wireless broadband, latency, fixed internet… and the list goes on.
+Ever looked at your internet options and felt baffled by all that techy jargon?
+Words like bandwidth, home wireless broadband, latency, fixed internet… for starters.

-The internet is a vast network of servers and computers across the entire world that all talk to each other.
-“Talk to each other” in this case means sending back and forth information, or data, that is stored on these servers and computers.
+If someone asked you what the internet is, would you describe it like this: The internet is a vast network of servers and computers across the entire world that all talk to each other.
+They send information or data back and forth and also store it.
+Well done, that's pretty on point.

-There’s over a million kilometres of fibre optic cable running along the ocean floor to connect the entire world to the internet.
-These cables form an important part of what’s called ‘the internet backbone’.
+There's over 1M kilometres of fibre optic cable running along the ocean floor to connect the world to the internet.
+This is what we call ‘the internet backbone’.
+Sharks sometimes gnaw on these cables and while theories exist - nobody knows exactly why they do it.
+Maybe they’re trying to stream Finding Nemo?

-Broadband is a high-speed internet connection that is always on, contrary to dial-up internet back in the 90s.
-It also has higher bandwidth than the old dial-up system, so more data can travel the network at the same time.
+Broadband is a high-speed internet connection that's always on (contrary to old-school dial-up internet).
+It has higher bandwidth than dial-up, so more data can travel the network at the same time.
+Because most modern internet connections are already broadband - 'broadband' as a term is not as relevant anymore.

-So broadband isn’t the same as the internet, it’s just a type of internet connection.
-Because it’s so widespread, however, many people are treating the terms as synonymous.
-And in most cases, that’s absolutely fine.
+A good way to remember it is: broadband isn’t the same as the internet, it’s just a type of internet connection.
+Because the term was once so widespread, 'broadband' and 'internet' are often mentioned interchangeably.

 The jargon of connecting to the internet

-There’s a range of different tech that can connect you to the internet, but first and foremost, you connect to the internet via an internet service provider, or ISP, like Telstra.
+There’s a range of different tech that can connect you to the internet, but first you'll need to connect via an internet service provider - or ISP (like yours truly, Telstra).

 ISPs also maintain – and often own – a good chunk of the infrastructure needed to get you online.
-This can be cabling, mobile network towers, data servers, etc. They can also send out technicians to hook you up to that infrastructure if you aren’t already.
+These can be cables, mobile network towers, data servers and so on.
+They can also send out technicians to hook you up to that infrastructure.

-In essence, an ISP opens the door to the internet and takes care of much of what happens behind the scenes, so customers don’t have to worry about it.
+An ISP 'opens the door' to the internet and takes care of what happens behind the scenes, so you don’t have to worry about it.

-The most common wired internet option in Australia is nbn, which uses a combination of copper, coaxial and fibre optic cables to deliver high-speed internet to your premises.
+• Wired internet reaches your home or business via cables.
+This could be DSL, fibre optic, copper or coaxial cables.
+The most common wired internet option in Australia is nbn®, which uses a combination of copper, coaxial and fibre optic cables to deliver high-speed internet to your premises.
+Learn more about the 6 different nbn tech types.

-Wired internet connections for the home or a business are usually considered more stable and reliable than their wireless counterparts because there’s less chance of interference, but with current technological advancements, the average consumer probably won’t notice too much difference.
+Wired internet connections for your home or business are usually more stable than their wireless counterparts because there’s less chance of interference, but with current tech advancements, most people won’t notice much difference.

 The jargon of internet speeds

-At the start of this article, we mentioned that the internet is a network of servers and computers that all talk to each other, meaning they send data back and forth.
-The speed at which that data travels matters.
-But also the amount of data that can travel at the same time.
-Both are often described as ‘internet speed’, but let’s have a closer look at what each means.
+At the start of this article, we told you the internet is a network of servers and computers that all talk to each other to send data back and forth.
+That's still true.
+But the speed at which that data travels also matters.
+As does the amount of data that can travel at the same time.
+They're often described as ‘internet speed’, so let’s check this out.

 The speed of data